 Researchers affiliated with the Resilience in Survivors of Hurricane Katrina (RISK) project have published a paper that takes a look at the health impacts of being displaced into a gentrified neighborhood.
 The researchers did not find evidence of significant effects on BMI, self-rated health, or psychological distress.
 Photo: Ted Eytan on Flickr

 Even though height is commonly correlated with socioeconomic status (SES), SES is not known as a reliable predictor of height.
-In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data … Continue reading “Using a machine learning approach to shed light on relationship between SES and women’s height”
+In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data that might shed more light on the relationship between height and socio-economic status.

 Harvard Pop Center faculty member Laura Kubzansky, PhD, and colleagues are authors of a longitudinal study in Social Science & Medicine that has found that those who recalled receiving parental warmth during childhood were more likely to also self report higher levels of well-being—including emotional, psychological and social—as adults.
-They were also less likely to … Continue reading “Study links exposure to parental warmth during childhood with increased levels of well-being in adulthood”
+They were also less likely to engage in behaviors such as drug use and smoking.
+The findings point to the potential…

 Rebecca C. Thurston, PhD, a former Harvard RWJF Health & Society Scholar, is lead author on a study published in JAMA Internal Medicine that has published these timely findings receiving coverage in The Washington Post , the Huffington Post and the New York Post.
 Photo: Denkrahm on Flickr